 Todd is actively involved in numerous construction industry organizations.
 In 2016, he was one of just nine honorees to be named to Engineering News Record-New England magazine’s Top Young Professionals in the construction industry.
 In addition, he is listed in The Best Lawyers in America© in the area of Litigation - Construction since 2017.
-He was also selected to the Connecticut Super Lawyers list from 2013 to 2017 and as a Rising Star to the Connecticut Super Lawyers list from 2009 to 2012.
+He was also selected to the Connecticut Super Lawyers list from 2013 to 2018 and as a Rising Star to the Connecticut Super Lawyers list from 2009 to 2012.
 In 2018, Todd was named to the list of Connecticut's Top 50 Super Lawyers.

 Todd has extensive experience representing sureties with respect to payment and performance bond claims, contractor defaults, takeover and completion agreements, and the defense of bad faith claims.